microcks/microcks.io/content/blog/why-microcks.md

 author_twitter: "lbroudoux"
 ---

 Microcks recently reached a key milestone as we officially announced on Aug 11th 2020 the release of [Microcks 1.0.0](https://medium.com/microcksio/microcks-1-0-0-release-5a5d0dbaf212), being our first General Availability (GA) version.
-With it we deliver the promise of providing *an enterprise-grade solution to speed up, secure and scale your API stratgey for the digital era* — whatever the type of services or API.
+With it we deliver the promise of providing *an enterprise-grade solution to speed up, secure and scale your API strategy for the digital era* — whatever the type of services or API.

-As we received a lot of supportive feedback since August, we think it is a great opportunity to take some time to come back to the reasons why we started Microcks, especially for the newcomers.
-Surprisingly enough, we explain a lot why mocking and testing are necessary in today’s cloud-native area - see [Mocking made easy with Microcks](https://www.openshift.com/blog/mocking-microservices-made-easy-microcks) - but not spend that much time on why we were not satisfied with existing solutions.
+As we have received massive supportive feedback since August, we consider it a great opportunity to take some time to come back to the reasons why we started Microcks, especially for the newcomers.
+Surprisingly enough, we explain a lot why mocking and testing are necessary in today’s cloud-native area - see [Mocking made easy with Microcks](https://www.openshift.com/blog/mocking-microservices-made-easy-microcks) - but do not spend that much time on why we were not satisfied with existing solutions.

 So here’s a little refresher that will give you insights on why we started Microcks ?
 We’ll develop this through three main concerns.